Can parenting less make you a better stepparent?

 Compare your stepkids' behavior toward you with how your partner would respond to their child treating any other adult the way they treat you, their stepparent.
 With any other adult, a sulky attitude, refusal to do what you asked, or lack of basic social niceties would never be considered acceptable behavior.

 Would your partner ever say to their child's teacher, "Oh little Johnny didn't do his homework like you asked?
 Well did you ask nicely or were you mean about it?
 Why are you always hounding him about his homework, anyway?
 Just lay off for a while.
 Why are you even a teacher if you don't love my kid?"

 Behavior correction is viewed as a normal part of the adult-child relationship in any other adult-child dynamic.
 But when it's a stepparent correcting behavior?
 Suddenly we're being "too hard on" the kids.
-We're not doing anything differently than any babysitter, teacher, or auntie/uncle would do in the exact same position, but when it's a stepparent parenting, our actions are inexplicably equated with us not loving our stepkids.
+We're not doing anything differently than any babysitter, teacher, or auntie/uncle would do in the exact same position, but when it's a stepparent disciplining, our actions are equated with us not loving our stepkids.

 Our stepkids, too, resist our attempts to parent more than they'd resist the same response in a babysitter/teacher/auntie/uncle.
 The kids recognize those other adults as having authority over them, but they don't accept their stepparent in a parent-like role.
 Stepkids don't see their stepparents' actions as coming from a loving place because they're not ready to accept them yet.
 It's easier for stepkids to keep rejecting their stepparent than acknowledge that their parents are never going to be together again and this is their new normal.